ibm-cloud-docs/vpc/backup_service_vpc_about.md

    - You can take up to 512 backup snapshots of your `sdp` volume.
    - You can't create consistency group backups that contain `sdp` volumes.
    - You can't create fast restore clones of your second-generation volume backups.
-   - You can't create cross-regional copies of your second-generation volume backups if the source volume exceeds 10 TB or if the source volume is encrypted with customer-managed keys.
+   - You can't create cross-regional copies of your second-generation volume backups if the source volume exceeds 10 TB or the source volume is encrypted with a customer-managed key.

 File share backups:
 * You can take a total of 750 backups per file share.